 Andy and I may be from England but I’ve never lived in London or spent much time there.
-In fact I’ve really only visited the main tourist attractions and visited some of my sisters local pubs when they lived there.
-So as we’re spending the better part a year back home I thought it was about time I explored a bit more of our capital city.
-After a bit of thought I decided to take myself off for a solo weekend in London’s East End whilst Andy stayed at home in Norwich.
+In fact, I’ve really only visited some of the main London landmarks and tourist attractions, plus some of my sisters’ local pubs when they lived there.
+So as we’re spending the better part of a year back home I thought it was about time I explored a bit more of our capital city.
+After a bit of thought, I decided to take myself off for a solo weekend in London’s East End whilst Andy stayed at home in Norwich.

 Things to Do in London’s East End

-True to form, I tried to fit in as much as possible during my 48 hour visit and managed to discover several great things to do in London’s East End.
+True to form, I tried to fit in as much as possible during my 48-hour visit and managed to discover several great things to do there.
 Here are six great things I found to do in London’s East End which you might also enjoy.

 1. Take a Self-guided Walking Tour

 The tour started at London Liverpool Street Station and finished at Old Street Station (although ours ended in a local pub for food, drinks and a travel-themed pub quiz).
-It took about two hours so make sure you have comfy shoes and an umbrella just in case you get the same apalling weather we did.
-If you’re looking to orientate yourself with London’s East End with a self-guided walking tour I can highly recommend following Career Gappers detailed post – Alternative London walking tour which includes details on all the stops and a route map.
+It took about two hours so make sure you have comfy shoes and an umbrella just in case you get the same appalling weather we did.
+If you’re looking to orientate yourself with London’s East End with a self-guided walking tour I can highly recommend following Career Gappers’ detailed post –Alternative London walking tourwhich includes details on all the stops and a route map.

 3. Visit the Viktor Wynd Museum of Curiosities